|

 Where to stay for the Frankfurt Christmas Market?

-The best area to stay is Frankfurt’s Old Town (Altstadt) — especially near Römerberg or Hauptwache – this way you will be at the heart of all happenings.
+The best area to stay is Frankfurt’s Old Town (Altstadt) — especially near Römerberg or Hauptwache – so you can be at the heart of the action.
 If you’re traveling on a budget, stay in Bornheim or Bockenheim; both are well-connected by train and offer more affordable hotels.

 Is the Frankfurt Card worth it for the Christmas market?